In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 Go ahead and search for the keyword “best gold jewelry cleaner.”

 You’ll be hard-pressed to find any product page in the top 10 results.
-Instead, you’ll find pages with in-depth, high-quality articles.
+Instead, you’ll find pages with in-depth, high-quality articles, just check the meta descriptions to see.
+SEO trends are veering closer to high quality content and the search results prove this.

 You’d think that Google would rank a store selling gold jewelry-cleaning solutions highly.
 But, that isn’t the case here.